mario-maker-linker/mario-maker-linker/README.md

 <small>(I'm open to suggestions for a better name)</small>

-## 2015\-12\-05: None of this works yet!
-This is all speculative!
-Read on only if you are a developer!
+## 2015\-12\-22: Bookmark is live, and this now works!

-Herein lies a script, and maybe in the future also some browser extensions, to turn all unlinked Super Mario Maker Course IDs into Web Portal links.
+Herein lies a script and one or more browser extensions to turn all unlinked Super Mario Maker Course IDs into Bookmark links.

-Of course, as of this writing, the Web Portal doesn't exist yet.
-My effort here is made under the assumption that the portal URL for a course will be able to be constructed from only the Course ID.
-If that ends up not being the case, then, well, I'll know more about browser extensions than I did before.
+At the moment this uses a very, very crude regular expression replacement on every DOM node in the document.
+This is not ideal, of course, so any pull requests to make this thing better are most welcome.

 **`mariomaker.js`** can be run by itself as a user script (is Greasemonkey still a thing?
 I don't even know) or bookmarklet.
 The script should be executed after the DOM has finished loading.